mimanshu-maheshwari/ahsah/README.md

 # AHSAH: Hashing Algorithm implementations

-A collection of hashing algorithms which support buffered hashing through Read trait.
+* A collection of hashing algorithms which support buffered hashing through Read trait.
+* In future will implement more algorithms, but currently we only have Sha256, Sha512 and MD5.

 ## Example:
 > Using feature flag `args` following things can be done using clap.